Facilities for tamariki and rangatahi

 Te Wao Nui and its story was developed in collaboration with tamariki, our Māori Partnership Board, the Wellington Hospitals Foundation, Child Health staff, as well as Weta Workshop and the architects who designed it.

-What services will be provided in Te Wao Nui?
+What services are provided in Te Wao Nui?

 The new, purpose-built children's hospital houses our child health services, previously located in different parts of the Wellington Regional Hospital, under one roof for the very first time.